DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - It has two objectives:
     - Reduce the number of security-related design and coding defects
     - Reduce the severity of any remaining defects
-- 🔴**STRIDE threat model**: Microsoft developed the STRIDE threat model: Also useful for threat categorization during aplication threat modeling
+- 🔴**STRIDE threat model**: Microsoft developed the STRIDE threat model: Also useful for 📝threat categorization during aplication threat modeling
   - ✏️Spoofing: an attack with the goal of gaining access to a target system through the use of falsified identity
   - ✏️Tampering: any action resulting in unauthorized changes or manipulation of data, whether in transit or in storage
   - ✏️Repudiation: the ability of a user or attacker to deny having performed an action or activity by maintaining plausible deniability